Unidata/gempak/README.md

 	/home/gempak/GEMPAK7
 	/home/gempak/NAWIPS -> GEMPAK7

+If you unpacked and plan to install GEMPAK in an uncommon directory (such as **/opt/gempak/**), you'll need to edit the NAWIPS definition at the top of the appropriate Gemenviron file.

 ## Gemenviron / Gemenviron.profile

 To build GEMPAK on your system, the environmental variable **$NAWIPS** must be defined at the top of **Gemenviron** [ for csh/tcsh ] or **Gemenviron.profile** [ for bash/ksh ].
 These files contain definitions for the locations of various components used by GEMPAK.
 It is the responsibility of the GEMPAK administrator to confirm that **$NAWIPS** is defined correctly with the full path of the `GEMPAK7` directory.
 Other variables which point to the location of data directories, tables and can be tailored at your lesiure, but it's recommended that only **$NAWIPS** be modified as all other variables related to GEMPAK are dependant on **$NAWIPS**.

 If you unpacked GEMPAK in **/home/gempak** and plan on compiling with gfortran, you can skip this step.

-If you unpacked and plan to install GEMPAK in an uncommon directory (such as **/opt/gempak/**), you'll need to edit the NAWIPS definition at the top of the appropriate file:

 	setenv NAWIPS /home/gempak/GEMPAK7